-Tony Bova and Jeff Beegle are doctoral candidates at the Bredesen Center for Interdisciplinary Research and Graduate Education.
+Tony Bova is a doctoral candidate at the Bredesen Center for Interdisciplinary Research and Graduate Education.

-The company they started, Grow Bioplastics, is developing a family of renewable, biodegradable alternatives to oil-based plastic products destined for landfills.
+The company he and alumnus Jeff Beegle (‘17) started, mobius (formerly Grow Bioplastics), is developing a family of renewable, biodegradable alternatives to oil-based plastic products destined for landfills.

 Many farmers use oil-based plastic sheeting to retain ground moisture and temperature in their fields while keeping out weeds.
 But there are steep costs—often in excess of $100 an acre—when it must be removed and disposed of at the end of the growing season.

 Bova’s research with Amit Naskar, leader of the Carbon and Composites Group at Oak Ridge National Laboratory, focuses on creating plastics based on lignin.
 This naturally occurring polymer found in all trees and grasses is also produced as an industrial byproduct from biofuel and papermaking processes.

 Mobius is working to develop lignin-based plastic into a variety of products including biodegradable containers for planting seedlings, flowers, trees, and more.